mph-/lcapy/doc/netlists.rst

 Note, this is the total impedance across `L1`, not just the impedance of the component as given by `cct.L1.Z(s)`.

-Here is the complete list of component attributes.
+Here is the complete list of component attributes:

+- `components` dictionary of component lists

 - `connected` list of components connected to the component

+- `has_ic` initial conditions are specified

+- `has_ac` component is a source with an ac component

+- `has_dc` component is a source with a dc component

+- `has_noisy` component is a source with a noisy component

+- `has_s_transient` component is a source with a transient component defined in s-domain

+- `has_t_transient` component is a source with a transient component defined in time domain

+- `has_transient` component is a source with a transient component

-- `is_ac` source is only ac
+- `is_ac` component is a source that is only ac

 - `is_causal`  source or component is causal